 Do yourself a favor and measure the area of the home to be cooled, calculate your BTU needs and size the air conditioner properly.
 Your local appliance store or heating and cooling center can aid you in selecting the proper air conditioner size for your home.
 Remember, too little is never enough and too much of a good thing can be bad.

-Here is a tip from my brother and father, who own and operate an appliance store.
-They suggest that installing a wall-mounted built-in air conditioner, instead of a window air conditioner, is actually more efficient and a better cooling unit.
-If you think about it, a window unit likely sits much lower in the room in a window.
-Wall-mounted built-in units are usually placed through the wall at around 5-6 feet above the floor.
+Here is a tip: installing a wall-mounted built-in air conditioner, instead of a window air conditioner, is actually more efficient and can do a better cooling job.
+If you think about it, a window unit likely sits low in the room.
+Wall-mounted built-in units are usually placed through the wall at around 5 to 6 feet above the floor.
 Having the cold air filtering down from a higher point has its advantages for stirring the room's air and cooling the room's temperature more thoroughly.
-The air conditioner thermostat is mounted within the air conditioner so the higher the better for mounting the air conditioner.
+The air conditioner thermostat is mounted within the air conditioner, so the higher it is, the better it is for mounting the air conditioner.
 With a built-in sleeve, the air conditioner unit can be pulled out for cleaning with ease and can easily be removed at the end of the season for storage during the winter.
 With a winter cap, the opening is sealed until next season's heating comes calling again.

-In today's age of recession, saving a nickel here and there is a welcome thing.
+Saving a nickel here and there is a welcome thing.
 If you use a window air conditioner, any type of energy savings will be a welcome thing, especially if you don't have to put out the effort to do it.
-Thanks to new technology and the innovative efforts incorporated into newer window air conditioners, you'll see savings almost immediately by using their new style window air conditioners.
-Here's a look at energy-saving window air conditioners.
+Thanks to new technology and the innovative efforts incorporated into newer window air conditioners, you'll see savings almost immediately by using new style window air conditioners.